nehapothina/2016-election-results/2016-election-results.md

 means that the model can explain about 60% of the variability in the predictor variables.
 It is seems to be a good fit.

-1. Explain the meaning of statistical significance.
-What does it mean that an estimated coefficient is statistically significant (at 5% confidence level)?

-When we say that the estimated coefficient is statistically significant at 5% confidence interval, we are saying that you can say with 95% confidence that the association is statistically significant or that we reject the null hypothesis.
-Statistical significance does not signify the strength of the association, just that the statistically the association is significant, even if the association is weak, or that the null hypothesis is rejected, and the alternative hypothesis may not represent a strong association between variables.
-Statistical significance particularly means that, we are not rejecting the null hypothesis due to random chance, and have evidence to back up the alternative hypothesis.
-The 5% refers to the significance level, if it was 1%, we would say that, with 99% confidence the association is statistically significant.

-1. Indicate which results are statistically significant in your preferred model.

 Taking alpha value as 0.05, thus checking at 95% confidence, the variables that are statistically significant are: